 Provide the potential host/sponsor with the following information:

 - contact information (email address and phone number)

 - current employer or affiliated academic institution, along with proof of employment

 If the individual you have contacted agrees to sponsor your visit, he or she will arrange for you to receive access to the online application.

 The application requires a short statement explaining why you would like to participate in the program, a copy of your CV, and a letter of reference from your current employer.

 The approval process typically takes three to four weeks.
+Accepted applicants will receive an email confirming their acceptance to the observership program.
 Due to the high volume of requests, we are not able to accommodate everyone.